mancec/arcapay-products/README.md

 # arcapay-products
+### 1)Created CRUD
+You can add images and if on update no image is uploaded the old one will be kept
 ### 2)Export to Xml
 Export to Xml is located at ProductsController function convert and the File is saved in webroot files directory
 ### 3)Read Json